Page 1 of 2

 by FrediFizzx

 I'm not going to bother publishing it other than on the forum and preprint servers because journals rarely publish papers by independent researchers.
 It can be peer-reviewed right here on the forum.
 So, if you have any no-nonsense comments or questions, go for it or even write a comment paper if you wish.
-This is the SPF journal. :D But a lot of the credit goes to Joy's updated 3-Sphere model.
+This is the SPF journal.

 .